HomeMy WebLinkAboutAgenda Bill 3F 06/21/2010�ALU

 that the most responsive proposal for the Project'was that of ECON, Inc.; and

-WHEREAS, staff has verified that ECON; Inc. possesses the knowledge and
+WHEREAS, staff has verified that ECON, Inc. possesses the knowledge and

 experience that qualifies ECON, Inc. to perform the Project; and

-1~1®W, THEREFORE, BE IT RESOLVED that the Petaluma Community Development
+NOW, THEREFORE, BE IT RESOLVED that the Petaluma Community Development

 Commission hereby: